jjimenezgar/PythonMD/README.md

 # PythonMD
-It is a repository with tool to make molecular dynamic analysis
+It is a repository with tools to make molecular dynamic analysis